hpoul/authpass.app-website/web/content/110.docs.folder/@index.article/@body.md

 <!--more-->

 !!! note "Contributions welcome"
-    Documentation is still a bit lacking ;-) Join our [discord channel](https://authpass.app/go/discord) if you experience problems.
+    Documentation is still a bit lacking ;-) Join our [user help forum](https://forum.authpass.app/c/user-help/5) if you experience problems, have questions or just want to chat.
 If you feel comfortable writing documentation we would highly welcome any contributions, just [get in touch](/docs/contact).

 ## Documentation